throttr/docs/docs/about-protocol.md

 #### Response

-This server resolve this request, initially, by sending `236 bytes` response.
+This server resolve this request, initially, by sending `237 bytes` response.

+The first byte is `0x01`.

 | Field                             | Size       |
 |-----------------------------------|------------|